 What if the child may have Native American Ancestry?

 What are Probate Notes and why they are important to your case?

 How to contact a Probate Examiner regarding Probate Notes

-After reviewing the probate notes on the website, you may contact the probate examiner by calling the clerk's office at 951.777.3147 and request to speak with an examiner.
-You can also email a probate examiner.
+After reviewing the probate notes on the website, you may email a probate examiner.
 (Email is checked daily and you should receive a response within 24 hours)

-However, keep in mind the examiner may only speak with you regarding procedure.
+However, keep in mind the examiner may only answer procedural questions.
 Examiners may not give legal advice or advise you how to handle your matter.